Dan Bidois

-Daniel Michael Bidois (born 1983) is a New Zealand politician and economist who sits as the National Party Member for Northcote in the New Zealand House of Representatives.
-Bidois was elected on 9 June 2018 as the Member for Northcote.
-He was a Strategy Manager for Foodstuffs prior to his election.
+Daniel Michael Bidois (born 1983) is a New Zealand politician.

+A member of the National Party, Bidois has been a Member of Parliament in the House of Representatives for Northcote since 2023.
+He previously represented that electorate from 2018 until 2020.

 Early life and education

+Bidois is both of European and Māori descent.
+He affiliates to Ngāpuhi and Ngāti Manaiopoto.
+At the age of 9 months, he was adopted by Mike and Leah Bidois.
+Raised in Howick, he is the youngest of the four Bidois children.
+Bidois made contact with his birth mother for the first time on New Year's Eve, 2021.

-Bidois is both of European and Māori descent, adopted into a family of Ngāti Maniapoto descent.
-He grew up in Howick, Auckland and attended Our Lady Star of the Sea Catholic Primary School, Howick Intermediate and Howick College.
-Bidois left Howick College at 15 to pursue a butchery apprenticeship, originally with Seaside Meats.
-Within two weeks of beginning his apprenticeship, he was diagnosed with Ewing Sarcoma, a rare form of bone cancer.
-He had chemotherapy and an operation to save his leg.
-Having overcome cancer, Bidois decided to continue with his butchery career, completing an apprenticeship with Woolworths Supermarket in Newmarket.
+Bidois attended Our Lady Star of the Sea Catholic Primary School, Howick Intermediate and Howick College, where he was a "child delinquent" twice suspended for stealing and for mooning his principal.
+He dropped out of school aged 15 to pursue a butchery apprenticeship.
+Two weeks into his apprenticeship, he was diagnosed with Ewing sarcoma, a rare form of bone cancer.
+After recovering from chemotherapy and surgery, he completed his training with Woolworths.

-Bidois later graduated with Bachelor of Commerce (Hons) and Bachelor of Arts degrees at the University of Auckland, and has four degrees in total.
-He has been to MIT, both the one in Massachusetts & Manukau.
+After completing a bridging course at Manukau Institute of Technology, Bidois trained as an economist at the University of Auckland, completing undergraduate degrees in arts and commerce in 2006 and a Bachelor of Commerce (Hons) in economics in 2007.
+He was president of the Auckland University Students' Association in 2006, having previously lost election to that position for the 2005 term.

 In 2010, Bidois won a Fulbright Scholarship to attend Harvard University in the United States, completing a Master of Public Policy degree in 2012.

 Professional career

-Bidois began his professional career as a management consultant with Deloitte New Zealand in 2008.
-In 2010, he joined the New Zealand Institute where he published research on improving New Zealand's economy.
-He spent three years as an economist with the OECD in Paris, France, working on economic reforms in emerging markets.
-In addition, he spent a further year in 2015 as an independent strategy consultant to the Malaysian public sector in Kuala Lumpur.
-He returned to New Zealand in 2016, and worked as a strategy manager for Foodstuffs.
+Bidois began his professional career as a management consultant with Deloitte New Zealand.
+In 2010, he joined thinktank The New Zealand Institute where he co-authored a report on the reallocation of resources for improved productivity.
+After completing postgraduate study at Harvard, Bidois worked for three years as an economist with the OECD in Paris, France, working on economic reforms in emerging markets.
+In 2015 he worked as an independent strategy consultant to the Malaysian government in Kuala Lumpur.
+He returned to New Zealand in 2016 and worked as a strategy manager for Foodstuffs.

-Political career
+Member of Parliament

 Bidois contested the National Party selection for upon the retirement of Maurice Williamson, but failed to win the candidacy.
 He stood as a list-only candidate in the 2017 general election, ranked 72.